0% platform fee — first 1,000,000 customersClaim 0% fee

 Failover keeps retrieval answering

-When an embedding or chat provider degrades, the fallback chain retries the next link transparently.
-Your index build finishes and your query path keeps returning answers.
+A degraded embedding or chat provider triggers the next fallback link transparently — your index build finishes and the query path keeps answering.

 How it works